dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques/job-analysis.md

 Explanation: The High-Level Work Description, an output of Job Analysis, is particularly important in Business Analysis for understanding Stakeholder Roles.
 It provides an overarching view of the job’s primary objectives and functions, which is integral for requirements elicitation and stakeholder management.

 Question: What is the primary focus of Job Analysis when it is used in the context of Workflow and Process Reengineering?
-A: To enhance the organization's financial performance
+A: To enhance the organization's financial performance and profitability
 B: To identify areas for improvement or change in tasks and roles alignment
-C: To streamline recruitment processes
+C: To streamline recruitment processes and procedures
-D: To assess the impact of job roles on customer satisfaction
+D: To assess the impact of job roles on customer satisfaction and experience
 Answer: B
 Explanation: In the context of Workflow and Process Reengineering, Job Analysis focuses on providing insights into how tasks and roles are currently aligned.
 This information is used to identify areas for improvement or change in the existing workflows or processes.